 This is a gem and includes everything you need to know about establishing your own class.
 You don’t need your own brick and mortor location to teach these classes.

 I show you how to turn your craft into cash without all the additional overhead.

 To learn more about Make & Take Workshops click here.

 With the red box I just wanted to transfer trees so they almost overlap using the Palmetto green.

 Stencil tips can be found here and if you’re looking for amazing brushes check out Cutting Edge, I love their stencil brushes.

 Since the trees kind of appeared dark I decided to add buttercream as if snow had fallen.
 I did this by reapplying the stencil and lightly going over the green.

-It was the perfect solution and trees were transferred on both sides of the box.
+It was the perfect solution and the trees were transferred on both sides of the box.